Congo reports new Ebola case linked to previous outbreak

 BENI, Congo -- A new case of the Ebola virus has been confirmed in Congo’s eastern Beni city, Congo’s ministry of health announced Monday, saying it is linked to a previous outbreak.

-Testing by a lab at country’s National Institute for Biomedical Research in Goma confirmed that the case was the Ebola Zaire strain and was genetically linked to Congo’s 10th outbreak in the Ituri and North Kivu provinces from 2018 to 2020 that killed more than 2,000 people, the ministry said.
+Testing by a lab at the National Institute for Biomedical Research in Goma confirmed the case was the Ebola Zaire strain and was genetically linked to Congo’s 10th outbreak in Ituri and North Kivu provinces from 2018 to 2020 that killed more than 2,000 people, the ministry said.

-The case presented in a 46-year-old woman who was admitted to the Beni hospital in late July and died on August 15 after suffering symptoms associated with Ebola.
+The case involved a 46-year-old woman who was admitted to the Beni hospital in late July and died Aug.
+15 after suffering symptoms associated with Ebola.

 “Our team on site in Beni has carried out a dignified and secure burial and also decontaminated the hospital where the patient stayed,” the ministry said.